Aliases for CALM3 Gene

 GeneCards Summary for CALM3 Gene

 CALM3 (Calmodulin 3) is a Protein Coding gene.
-Diseases associated with CALM3 include Otomycosis and External Ear Disease.
-Among its related pathways are Metabolism of fat-soluble vitamins and RET signaling.
+Diseases associated with CALM3 include Long Qt Syndrome 1 and Otomycosis.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and CCR5 Pathway in Macrophages.
 GO annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CALM2.